 “The informal talks between myself and [Zimbabwean Minister of Justice Patrick] Chinamasa, to find a gateway to dialogue, are exploratory,” he insisted.

 Ncube is of the view that once binding talks start an agreement could be quickly hammered out and an election held soon after.
+“Our view is that once political talks begin there would be more than enough time to prepare for an election, which can be held well before those scheduled for 2005,” he said.

 In a nutshell, the informal talks have identified four stumbling blocks to a political settlement in Zimbabwe.